gmarler/DTrace-Consumer/README.md

-# Devel-libdtrace
+# DTrace-Consumer
-Perl XS interface to libdtrace
+A DTrace Consumer implemented in Perl XS

 ***